EkramyL/landing-page2/README.md

 - adding a refrence to the javascript before the end of body element.

 ## Changes in CSS

+- adding a class active to be add to the menu button when clicked.

 ## Changes in Javascript